 When it comes to saving an extra 1% – it’s easy.
 If you make $50,000 a year, 1% of that is $500.
 Next year, save another 1% (for a total of 2%) and now you’re saving $1,000.
 And that’s annually.
 Broken down into monthly, that’s about $42 per month – or $10.50 a week – or $1.50 a day – or 6 pennies an hour.

 If we look at the bigger chunks when it comes to savings – the amount can seem daunting, but when we break it down – in this case literally 1%, it becomes much more doable.

 If you’re not saving now, commit to saving 1%.
 If you’re currently saving, save 1% more.
-It might not seem like much, but remember that avalanches are caused by many, many little snowflakes.A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
-If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+It might not seem like much, but remember that avalanches are caused by many, many little snowflakes.An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.